danielharrell/open-eyes-lect-2017-18/Open.md

 lidless jar has no inside, and can only gain one by being closed.
 Given that, in what sense, if any, can I truly open the jar, no matter how great my grip on the lid?
-How do I keep the jar's inside inside, so it can indeed be open to the outside rather than become a part of the outside?
+How do I keep the jar's inside inside, so that it can be open, not belong, to the outside?

 ## The Parabola {#parabola}

-We can ask this same question even without the given part: that is, without any appeal to nature, and the way it can make an open jar seem no different from a broken jar once the contents of the jar are spoiled.
-For now consider a line from geometry: [the parabola].
+This, then, is one way to wonder how being open is possible.
+But not the only way; and other ways need make no appeal to the risks of ruin if an inside is left open to the outside too long.
+Consider a line from geometry:
+[the parabola].
 We can readily distinguish the sides of this line, one convex and one concave, since the parabola is curved.
 But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside".
 This would treat the curved line as a figure, analogous to the ellipse, only open rather than closed.
-We might even liken the parabola to an lidless, empty pickle jar, turned upside down.
+We might even liken this figure to an lidless, empty pickle jar, turned upside down.
 But what would justify this interpretation?
-That is, why think that the parabola has an inside, which is distinct from, but indeed open to, an outside?
-Why aren't both sides of the parabola still outside it, since both lie outside the line of the parabola?
+That is, why think that the parabola has an inside, distinct from, but open to, an outside?
+Why aren't both sides of the parabola outside it, since both lie outside the line of the parabola?

-To make the inside of the parabola definite, and press the analogy to the ellipse, we could take the parabola as an infinite ellipse, formed of a line infinite in length, with ends that reach the edge of the geometric plane.
+To make the inside of the parabola definite, and press the analogy to the ellipse, we could take the parabola as an infinite figure, formed of a line infinite in length, with ends that reach the edge of the geometric plane.
 But then our parabola will gain a true inside in just the way our pickle jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
-(Do I need the next sentence?)
-And while the line of the parabola never closes upon itself, it also never stops.
-Its open end, then, is something we can plainly see, even point to, but never reach---as if openness had no being but seeming.
-So in what sense, if any, can I truly open the parabola, no matter how great my grip on it with my mind? (finish question on analogy to pickle jar)
+This open end is something we can see, even point to, but never reach---as if openness had no being but seeming.

----
+## Awareness {#awareness}

+Or to put this implication another way: being open is how being closed looks, when seen from within.
+We call a parabola "open", then, (bring up paragraph below).

+But on this account of awareness, then, our openness to the world depends on having enclosed it, as if being open were how being closed looked, when seen from within.
+We call a parabola "open", then, because the way it is closed gives it an inside we can see out of, just as we can likewise see out of a lidless pickle jar to call it "open".
+The jar's inside can stay inside when the lid is off, so long as we still look at the jar as if looking out of it, from the inside formed when the lid is on.
+And the parabola's inside can stay inside even when its line is finite, so long as we still look at the parabola as if looking out of it, from the inside formed when the parabola's line is infinite.
+And we are likely to look at things this way, as if we were in them, looking out of them, since this is how we have to look, on this account, to see anything at all: from inside the entire world out.

+- Bring up later stuff about openness being an optical illusion.
+Put discussion of awareness before other ways of being.

 As a set of final examples, underneath the previous two, now consider what I earlier called *states of being*: the